 knows might have occurred.
 They also must minimize any damage that occurs as a result of the breach or incident.
 The IaaS provider should also let the client whose information was compromised know what has happened.
 The cloud host needs to have policies and procedures documents that cover the actions that must be taken and that log any security events that take place.
 The procedures should include contacting the impacted customer.

-Looking at your own infrastructure to understand cloud needs
+Looking at your own IT infrastructure to understand cloud needs

 A report by Brian Taylor in TechRepublic13 noted that being aware of risks within your own on-site infrastructure will give you a better sense of your vulnerabilities in cloud.
 That’s because signing on with a cloud host will not reduce the need for you to meet general compliance parameters (which extend beyond your relationships with infrastructure providers).